SBA 7(a) vs. 504 Loans: Which One Do You Actually Need?

 The 504 Capital Stack

-CDC/SBA loan — Second lien.
-This is the magic: below-market, long-term fixed rate set by the SBA.
-This rate is locked when the debenture is funded (not at application).
+Second lien.
+Below-market, long-term fixed rate set by the SBA.
+Rate locks when the debenture is funded (not at application).

 The result is a blended rate lower than you'd get from a single bank loan, with only 10% out of pocket.